Whole-process people's democracy: Theory

 According to Xi, this results in "real and effective socialist democracy."

 The concept's emphasis on "whole-process" is intended to further distinguish the CCP approach to democracy from the procedural qualities of liberal democracy.
 It includes primarily consequentialist criteria for evaluating claims of democracy's success.
 In this view, the most important criterion is whether democracy can "solve the people's real problems," while a system in which "the people are awakened only for voting" is not truly democratic.

 Whole-process people's democracy also serves as a political tool to both defend the Chinese government's governance practices and criticize liberal democracy.
-In the CCP's view, whole-process people's democracy is “more extensive, more genuine and more effective” than American democracy.
+In the CCP's view, whole-process people's democracy is "more extensive, more genuine and more effective" than American democracy.
+Under the concept of whole-process people's democracy, whether a country is democratic should not be measured by the electoral process but instead by the results it delivers to the people.
+By using the improvement of living standards and development as the measure of democratic success, this framing favors China, which has undergone major advances in development and living standards during the last four decades.

 The CCP uses the concept of whole-process people's democracy as a means to participate in global discourses on democracy, seeking to deflect criticism and improve its foreign relations.
 This ties into the government's larger efforts to promote its global leadership.

 In that regard, the Chinese government's 2021 white paper China: A Democracy that Works emphasizes the whole-process people's democracy perspective in an effort to demonstrate the country's "institutional self-confidence."
-The white paper argues that whole-process people's democracy is the impetus behind China's development and growth.
+Zubeda Anjum Niazi argues that the white paper states that whole-process people's democracy is the impetus behind China's development and growth.
 In another example of the government's promotion of the whole-process people's democracy concept in an effort to increase its "discourse power," then-Ambassador to the United States Qin Gang gave remarks at a conference organized by U.S. thinktanks the Carter Center and The George H.W.
-Bush Foundation for US-China Relations in which he stated, "Isn't it obvious that both China's people-center philosophy and President Lincoln's 'of the people, by the people, for the people' are for the sake of the people? [...]
+Bush Foundation for US-China Relations, in which he stated, "Isn't it obvious that both China's people-center philosophy and President Lincoln's 'of the people, by the people, for the people' are for the sake of the people? [...]
 Shall we understand China's socialist whole-process democracy as this: from the people, to the people, with the people, for the people?"